Russia still working to undermine U.S. elections, top national security officials warn

 Director of National Intelligence holds firm on Russian meddlingJul.16.201801:28

-White House Press Secretary Sarah Huckabee Sanders told NBC News, however, that Trump instructed the top national security and intelligence officials to speak at Thursday's news conference.
+White House Press Secretary Sarah Sanders told NBC News that Trump had instructed the top national security and intelligence officials to speak at Thursday's news conference.

 Pressed for when the president asked them, Sanders did not respond.